WinterAxis/ESV-MD-Bible/The_Bible_esv/32_Jonah/Jonah_1.md

 Then the men feared the LORD exceedingly, and they offered a sacrifice to the LORD and made vows. ## A Great Fish Swallows Jonah

 ###### 17
 And the LORD appointed a great fish to swallow up Jonah.
-And Jonah was in the belly of the fish three days and three nights. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Jonah was in the belly of the fish three days and three nights.

 ***